What I Read in January

 3/5 stars and 2/5 stars

-• Books two and three of the Cadence Elliot series; not as good as the first
+• These are books two and three of the Cadence Elliot series; not as good as the first.

 • The main author Cadence is likeable and smart; I want to see her backstory wrapped up so I plan on reading the next book in the series but I hope it is the last one as I think the plot will get too farfetched the longer it is drawn out.